mattyoung101/omicron/esp32/README.md

 on how to install this. **Please observe the important workaround for Windows:** you need to make the default program to open .py files the Python 2 interpreter in order for "idf.py" to work properly.

+Once you've installed the toolchain, you need to open a terminal in the "esp32" directory and run `idf.py build` to generate the initial build.

 Once that's done, install the C/C++ extension for VSCode and open this folder ("esp32").
 When (or if) it prompts you if you'd like to configure C/C++ automatically using compile_commands.json, select "yes" and choose the one that's **NOT** the bootloader project.